poelstra/ts-stream/README.md

 we're creating a stream of numbers.
 Simply use `new Stream()` in 'plain' JS instead.

-These examples can also be found in the `examples/` folder on GitHub.
+These and other examples can also be found in the `examples/` folder on GitHub.

 ## Installation